bpriy/5430_project/README.md

-README file for Git Lab.
+README file for Git Lab!